phusion/passenger_library/source/intro/ruby/process_management.md

 ---
 # Process management

 <p class="lead">Phusion Passenger manages multiple processes in order to maximize stability and performance.
-Learn what processes are, how Passenger manages them and how that affects you.</p>
+Learn what processes are, how Passenger manages them and how to use Passenger's command line tools to work with them.</p>

+<small>If you already know this, <a href="conclusion.html">skip ahead to Conclusion</a> or <a href="..">go back to the table of contents</a>.</small>

 ### What are processes?